q3769/chunk4j/README.md

 - The separate processes of "chop" and "stitch" often need to happen on different network compute nodes; and the chunks are transported between the nodes in a possibly random order.
-- The chunk4j API comes in handy when, at run-time, you have to ship larger sized data entries than what is allowed/configured by the underlying transport in a distributed system.
+- The chunk4j API comes in handy when, at run-time, you have to ship larger sized data entries than what is allowed by the underlying transport in a distributed system.
 E.g. at the time of writing, the default message size limit is 256KB with [Amazon Simple Queue Service (SQS)](https://aws.amazon.com/sqs/) , and 1MB with [Apache Kafka](https://kafka.apache.org/); the default cache entry size limit is 1MB for [Memcached](https://memcached.org/), and 512MB for [Redis](https://redis.io/).
-Those default transport limits can be customized if your data entries are larger but, often times, the default is there for a sensible reason.
+Even though those default transport limits can be customized or configured, often times, the default is there for a sensible reason.

 ## Prerequisite